runikolov01/wallet-api/README.md

 /createWallet - the user opens this page by clicking the "Create Wallet" button:
 ![image](https://github.com/user-attachments/assets/575f7bf0-be4f-4505-98cf-08ad4ea09bae)

-Here the user can choose a wallet name, currency and create it:
+Here the user can choose a wallet name, currency and to create it:
 ![image](https://github.com/user-attachments/assets/57affa4a-979f-418b-b45b-ec3efa6f866f)

 /myProfile - Here users can view all their wallets: